Ships hit by U-boats

 CargoBallast

-At 00.21 hours on 2 Apr, 1940, U-38 fired a torpedo on a ship at the end of a small convoy and observed a dense cloud of smoke and vapour.
-The Signe (Master Bengt Mattsson) was reported missing after falling 5 miles behind the convoy HN-23A in the evening of 1 April.
+At 00.21 hours on 2 April 1940 U-38 fired one G7e torpedo from a distance of only 300 meters on a steamer at the end of a small convoy in low visibility due to bad weather about 20 miles southeast of Fair Isle and observed how the ship disappeared in a dense cloud of smoke and vapor after a hit on port side amidships.
+The Signe (Master Bengt Mattsson) was reported missing after falling 5 miles behind convoy HN-23A in the evening of 1 April, presumably due to engine troubles.
 HMS Sikh (F 82) (Cdr J.A.
-Giffard, RN), escorting the convoy, reported an explosion at the time of the U-boat attack and searched the area behind the convoy, but found nothing.
-On 4 April, the body of a crew member was found on a raft by the British trawler Good Shepherd northeast of Fair Island.
+Giffard, RN), escorting convoy, reported an explosion at the time of the U-boat attack and searched the area behind convoy, but found nothing.
+On 4 April the body of a crew member was found on a raft by the British trawler Good Shepherd six miles north-northeast of Fair Isle.

 If you can help us with any additional information on this vessel then please contact us.